jpcmf/jpcmf/README.md

 I like to work as a developer, solving problems with Design, programming and making great ideas happen.
 I love to share knowledge that I have gained from my experience with other people.
 When I am not developing software I like to stay with my family, 🦮 walk with my dog, 🎛️ produce electronic music, 🎧 play some records and practice :skateboard: :running_man: sports.

-You can find me on [Twitter](https://twitter.com/coda__joao) and, if you're interested in my professional experience, please have a look at my links below or drop me a private message.
+You can find me on [Twitter](https://twitter.com/coda__joao) and, if you're interested in my professional experience, please have a look at my [Storyfolio](https://storyfolio-remix.netlify.app/) or drop me a private message.

 ### 📈 Stats